Sony XDR-F1HD

 This compares audio presentation strategies at low signal levels.
 The HDT-1X presents a nearly constant signal level while the XDR-F1HD maintains a nearly constant noise level.
 The resulting XDR-F1HD soft muting is very effective at suppressing noise bursts during brief signal fades.
 It also seems just right for monitoring a clear channel for a band opening.
 Set the background noise near the threshold of audibility and a readable signal will pop up to alert you.
 The downside is that the loudness of a fading signal in the soft-muting region will vary.
 An RF preamp can mitigate this annoyance.

-This is the distortion spectrum for 1-kHz, single-channel, stereo modulation deviated 75 kHz with 9% pilot.
+This is the distortion spectrum for 1 kHz, single-channel, stereo modulation deviated 75 kHz with 9% pilot.

 For a strong unmodulated test signal, I could hear a faint whine in the background noise with the volume turned way up.
 This image shows the audio spectrum to 20 kHz using a 30-Hz analysis-filter bandwidth and postdetection smoothing.
 I think I was hearing the pip just above 3 kHz.
-Close examination reveals it to be at 3125 Hz and 78 dB below 100%, 1-kHz modulation.
+Close examination reveals it to be at 3125 Hz and 78 dB below 100%, 1 kHz modulation.
 I have yet to hear the whine in a broadcast signal.
-(The thicket between 13 and 14 kHz was absent in a second tuner.)
+(The thicket at −90 dB between 13 and 14 kHz was absent in a second tuner.)

 Analog AM

 As an experiment, I turned on a noisy lamp dimmer at the far end of the house.
 Across the AM band the noise was much lower for the differential connection than when I reconnected one feed wire to tuner ground.
-The schematic shows a single-ended input circuit, but a red jumper wire on the motherboard and another inside the tuner module implement the differential input.
+The schematic shows a single-ended input circuit, but a red jumper wire on the motherboard and another inside the tuner module provide differential input.

 For two loops I examined, the insulation on the wire ends was cut but not stripped.
 I wonder if this explains the occasional report of no AM reception.
 The stripped wire seemed rather fragile when inserted into the spring-loaded antenna terminals, which bent and separated the tiny strands.
 I tinned them to add strength.